kubepack/swift/docs/README.md

 ---

 # Swift
-Swift (pronounced Cube-Dee) by AppsCode is a Kubernetes Cluster Operator Daemon.
+Swift is an Ajax friendly Helm Tiller proxy using grpc-gateway.
 From here you can learn all about Swift's architecture and how to deploy and use Swift.

 - [Concepts](/docs/concepts/).
 Concepts explain some significant aspect of Swift.
 This is where you can learn about what Swift does and how it does it.